COVID: Review the latest FCDO Travel Advice before travelling to or from Solomon Islands

 Slovakia's wildlife is abundant and diverse; Tatry (High Tatras) National Park shelters an exceptional collection of wild animals, including bears, wolves, lynx, wildcats, marmots, otters, martens, and minks.
 Hunting is prohibited in the parks, and some animals, such as the chamois, are protected nationwide.

+French food?
 The most well known local dish is Poi.
 Considered the unofficial 'national dish' of the Solomon Islands, Poi is made from rinsed taro roots and then turned into a paste.

 The lingua franca is Pijin, and the official language is English.
+You can learn some basic French before you travel to Solomon Islands and really impress the locals!

 The currency in Solomon Islands is the Solomon Islands Dollar (97% of the people in the Solomon Islands average tipping percentage in restaurants is between 10% to 16%.
 The actual tipping percentage is determind according to the level of service given in the restaurant and the tipping percentage can go above 10% if service was suberb or go under 16% if the service was bad).).